Minyus/pipelinex/README.md

   Note: `HatchDict` can be used with or without Kedro.

+- Flex-Kedro: Kedro plugin for flexible config

+  - Flex-Kedro-Pipeline: Kedro plugin for quicker pipeline set up

-- Kedro plugin for YAML lovers
+  - Flex-Kedro-Context: Kedro plugin for YAML lovers

-  Kedro context to define Kedro pipelines in a YAML file with more options

-- MLflow-on-Kedro: Kedro plugin for MLflow
+- MLflow-on-Kedro: Kedro plugin for MLflow users

-  `MLflow-on-Kedro` provides Integration of Kedro with [MLflow](https://github.com/mlflow/mlflow) with Kedro DataSets and Hooks.
+  `MLflow-on-Kedro` provides integration of Kedro with [MLflow](https://github.com/mlflow/mlflow) with Kedro DataSets and Hooks.

   Note: You do not need to install MLflow if you do not use.